Our Investment thesis

 Some of the opportunities to decrease expenses include; resolving leaky faucets, installing efficient lighting, removing inefficient heating and air units, adding insulation, replacing ineffective management, reducing insurance bills and contesting tax assessments.

 Lastly, our goal is to purchase assets in emerging markets.
-Our definition of emerging markets are those markets that have traditionally been stable to declining, but are experiencing job growth, population growth, early outside investment, and progressive governmental leadership.
+Our definition of emerging markets are those markets that have traditionally been stable, but are experiencing job growth, population growth, early outside investment, and progressive governmental leadership.
 By doing so, our assets enjoy increased rents, an improved tenant base, and natural appreciation.
 The net effect, when combined with a strategy of improving the Net Operating Income (NOI), is exponential property value increases and superior returns to investors.

 When you combine ongoing cash distributions, forced appreciation, natural appreciation, and the tax benefits, it's hard to imagine a better investment vehicle.